graphql/graphql.github.io/BLOG_STYLE_GUIDE.md

 The GraphQL blog welcomes contributions.
 Anyone may submit a blog post idea by [opening an issue](https://github.com/graphql/graphql.github.io/issues/new) or a draft by [opening a pull request](https://github.com/graphql/graphql.github.io/pulls).

 Maintainers are responsible for approving and merging the pull requests.
+When merging a blog post, they should also schedule an announcement on our social channels (at time of writing this is managed via [Typefully](https://typefully.com)).

 Example content: